 Conditions that can increase your risk of bundle branch block on either the left or right side include:

 If you have any of these conditions, your doctor might regularly monitor your heart rhythm to detect any signs of a bundle branch block.

-Doctors usually diagnose RBBB by using an electrocardiogram (EKG).
+Doctors usually diagnose RBBB by using an electrocardiogram.
 This is a painless test that involves placing stickers called leads around your chest.
 The leads conduct electricity.
 They’re connected to wires that sense the electrical impulses of your heart and trace your heart’s rhythm.

-Sometimes, a bundle branch block makes it harder for doctors to diagnose other heart conditions, such as heart failure or enlargement.
+Sometimes, a bundle branch block makes it harder for doctors to diagnose other heart conditions, like heart failure or enlargement.
 If you’ve been diagnosed with RBBB, make sure to tell any other doctors you see that you have one.